 In this edition of the Sanford fitSports video, we’ll see how positive motivation, proper mechanics, and body movements are influential when running the football.
 Think fit.
 Be fit!

-For additional information concerning POWER Academies visit, Sanford POWER.
+For additional information concerning POWER Academies visit, Sanford SPORTS.